HaojunYu1998/UltraDet/ReadMe.md

 </table>
 </center>

-Please download PNG images from https://github.com/jhl-Det/CVA-Net and arrange the images and labels in the COCO format.
+Please download PNG images from [CVA-Net](https://github.com/jhl-Det/CVA-Net) and arrange the images and labels in the COCO format.
+If you encounter any data-related issues, please contact us via ``haojunyu@pku.edu.cn``.

-**Note**: We are using the initial version of the data provided by the authors of CVA-Net.
-The authors later made corrections to the annotations (please see their Github repository).
-Our high-quality annotations reference the correction content, and the video and image paths in the annotations are from the paths in the initial version of the data.
+**Note: The authors of CVA-Net dataset have made corrections to the benign/malignant classification annotations** (please see [CVA-Net](https://github.com/jhl-Det/CVA-Net)).
+To use our high-quality annotations, please first correct the video and image location in ``rawframes/``.

 ```
 UltraDet/